Local Hamiltonian Problem with succinct ground state is MA-Complete: Introduction

 Our work builds from the Markov Chain in \cite{bravyi2022rapidly} and the properties of the fixed node Monte Carlo method~\cite{ten1995proof,bravyi2022rapidly}.
 The main difference between our work and \cite{bravyi2022rapidly} is that we work on different tasks. \cite{bravyi2022rapidly} aimed for sampling from the ground state, with query access to a \textit{trusted} ground state.
 While we aim for testing ground energy, with query access to an \textit{adversarially} claimed ``ground state".
 The fact that the claimed ``ground state" can be adversarial is the main difficulty of solving LHP with succinct ground state.
-If the witness, i.e. the claimed ``ground state" $\ket{\phi}$ is trusted to be the true ground state, then the LHP with succinct ground state can be trivially solved by computing the ground energy via $ \lambda(H)=\frac{\langle x|H|\phi\rangle}{\langle x|\phi\rangle}=\sum_y \langle x|H|y\rangle \frac{\langle y|\phi\rangle} {\langle x|\phi\rangle}$ for some $x$ where $\langle x|\phi\rangle\neq 0$.
-Since we work on a different task from \cite{bravyi2022rapidly}, we do not need the Hamiltonian to have a spectral gap or other additional conditions.
+If the witness (the claimed ``ground state" $\ket{\phi}$) is trusted to be the true ground state, then the LHP with succinct ground state can be trivially solved by computing the ground energy directly.
+That is, $\lambda(H)=\frac{\langle x|H|\phi\rangle}{\langle x|\phi\rangle}$ for $x$ with $\langle x|\phi\rangle\neq 0$, which can be computed efficiently since $H$ is sparse and $\langle x|H|\phi\rangle =\sum_y \langle x|H|y\rangle \langle y|\phi\rangle$.

+Another remark is that since we work on a different task from \cite{bravyi2022rapidly}, we do not need the Hamiltonian to have a spectral gap or other additional conditions.
 Thus even in the Yes instance, one cannot efficiently sample from the ground state.
 Instead we utilize the promise gap to distinguish the Yes and No instances.
-More can be seen in the proof overview, i.e. Sec.~\ref{sec:proofoverview}.
+Roughly speaking, we define a ``Markov chain" that is well-defined for the Yes instances but becomes ill-defined for the No instances.
+Our verification algorithm distinguishes the Yes and No instances by testing whether the ``Markov chain" is well-defined.
+More can be seen in the proof overview, that is, the Section \ref{sec:proofoverview}.